School Year: 2020 - 2021

 - Your child will be provided with a balanced mathematics curriculum that is rich in real-world problem-solving while mastering foundational skills in

-- Your child will be provided with weekly opportunities to develop deeper understanding and higher order thinking skills through a variety of texts in
+- Your child will be provided with weekly opportunities to develop a deeper understanding and higher-order thinking skills through a variety of texts in

 - Your child will write to demonstrate learning through a variety of learning prompts while mastering the mechanics of the English language in

 - Your child will be exposed to hands-on activities while learning science and social studies according to the Georgia standards.

 How is progress measured?

 The new report card for grades K-3 will include a grading scale (1-4).

 1 - Beginning Learner

 4 - Distinguished Learner